neelkamalvohra/Network-Logs-Capture-Tool/README.md

   - Ping tests to verify connectivity
 - **Real-time Output**: View test results in a console-like interface
 - **Copy Results**: Copy all collected logs to clipboard with a single tap
+- **Share Results**: Share logs directly from the app via email or messaging apps
 - **Configurable**: Choose which DNS servers to use for lookups

 ## Purpose